motorracinghistory-motor-age-500px-web-s

 motorracinghistory-armes-et-sports-500px-web-s

-This part covers the field of technological innovations and development, that proved to be influencial on cars and engines during the years 1895 to 1929.
+This part covers some (not all) technological innovations, that proved to be influencial on cars during the years 1895 to 1929.

-Starting with the 1895 first ever pneumatic tyres by Michelin, applied in the Paris-Bordeaux race of that year.
+Starting with the 1895 first ever pneumatic tyres of Michelin that were applied in the Paris-Bordeaux race of that year.
 Only one sans-cheveau, the „l’Éclair“, was equiped with these new tyres.
-Although it wasn’t a succes, the advantage to the usual wheels of those days was so remarkebly, that these ware used again in the Chicago Times Herald contest later that year.
+Although it wasn’t a succes, the advantage to the usual wheels of those days was so remarkebly, that these were used again in the Chicago Times Herald Contest later that year.

 Almost ten years later, detachable rims or „jantes amovibles“ basically ensured the win for Renault in the first Frech Grand Prix in 1906.
 Now the tyre could easily be changed by means of a steel ring, bolted on the wheel.
-Around 1912, detachable wheels found their application, in the form of all-steel wire wheels with a central locking device.
-Names of the British Rudge-Whithworth or the French R.A.F. wired wheels became famous.
+The up to then common wheels (so called artillery wheels) were still made of wood, on which now the tyre with the steel ring could be detached in comparably short time.
+Then later, around 1912, detachable wheels found their application, one can say: again, in the form of all-steel wire wheels with a central locking device.
+Names of the British Rudge-Whithworth, the French R.A.F. ot the American McCue wired wheels became known.

-front-wheel drive, all-wheel drive, four-wheel brakes and hydraulic brakes or even independent suspensions came to the fore on both sides of the ocean.
+four-wheel brakes and hydraulic brakes to reduce lap time on the racing track, as even the road holding improving independent suspensions came to the fore on both sides of the ocean. * 01.01.2026: This page is under construction and it is being extended continuously *

 1895 Pneumatic Tyres